 Our evidence indicates (and no scholar disputes this) that Philo began as an adherent of the radical skepticism attributed to Carneades by Clitomachus.
 The two central questions that the evidence appears to leave open are:

 In order to understand these questions it is important to know something about the context in which Philo’s views evolved.
-Several sources make it clear that when Philo arrived in Athens in the 130s BC, the Academy was sharply divided over the legacy of Carneades.
+Several sources make it clear that when Philo arrived in Athens in the 130s BCE, the Academy was sharply divided over the legacy of Carneades.
 One side, led by Clitomachus, advocated radical skepticism as the authentic Carneadean position, while another, led by Metrodorus of Stratonicea, promoted some form of mitigated skepticism.
-We know, however, that Philo was elected scholarch in 110/9 BC as a representative of the Clitomachian, i.e. radically skeptical, wing of the Academy (see Numenius fragment 28).
-We also know that the epistemological views in his Roman Books in 88 BC were regarded as shocking innovations by Academics of all kinds (see Cicero Academica [‘Ac.’]
+We know, however, that Philo was elected scholarch in 110/9 BCE as a representative of the Clitomachian, i.e., radically skeptical, wing of the Academy (see Numenius fragment 28).
+We also know that the epistemological views in his Roman Books in 88 BCE were regarded as shocking innovations by Academics of all kinds (see Cicero Academica [Ac.]
 2.18).
-The first question is thus whether Philo adopted mitigated skepticism in the Roman Books or had already done so in the interval between 110/9 and 88 BC.
-On the first alternative, the Roman Books announced his belated adoption of something like Metrodorus’ mitigated skepticism; on the second, they represented a distinct third epistemological position.

-The resolution of this question depends primarily on an interpretation of Cicero’s Academica, our principal, and only first hand, philosophical source for Academic skepticism.
-But this text seems to offer very strong support for the second alternative above, since Cicero identifies and distinguishes three positions held by different Academics in Philo’s lifetime: a radical skepticism associated with Clitomachus (e.g. in Ac.
+The resolution of these questions depends primarily on an interpretation of Cicero’s Academica, our principal, and only first-hand, philosophical source for Academic skepticism.
+But this text strongly suggests Philo held three epistemological positions over his career, since Cicero identifies and distinguishes three positions held by different Academics in Philo’s lifetime: a radical skepticism associated with Clitomachus (e.g., in Ac.
 2.78, 2.108); a form of mitigated skepticism held by a group of Academics who regarded it as incompatible with the Roman Books (Ac.
 2.148, 2.11–12 & 2.18); and the Roman Book view (Ac.
 2.18).
 So it is clear that the Roman Books did represent a third distinct Academic position.
-But it also seems clear that they represented Philo’s third epistemological view, because the interpretation of Carneades that generated the second view is explicitly tied to Philo and Metrodorus (Ac.
+It also seems clear that they represented Philo’s third epistemological view, because the interpretation of Carneades that generated the second view is explicitly tied to Philo and Metrodorus (Ac.
 2.78, cf. 2.148), while we know that the Roman Books offered a novel interpretation of Arcesilaus and Carneades that was contested by the proponents of the second view (Ac.
 2.11–12, 2.18).
-We can thus safely infer that Philo advocated mitigated skepticism at some point in the 90s BC, prior to the Roman Books of 88 BC and after his election to the scholarchate as a Clitomachian radical skeptic in 110/9 BC.
-That this is correct is confirmed by the criticisms of mitigated skepticism aimed at Philo by his student Antiochus before the Roman Books (see section 3.4 below), and by the fact that virtually all the generic references to Academic skepticism in later writers assume that it was a form of mitigated skepticism (see e.g. Gellius Attic Nights 11.5.8, Photius Library 212.170a, Plutarch Stoic Contradictions ch.
-10, and Sextus Outlines of Skepticism [‘PH’] 1.226–31).
-Since Metrodorus was regarded as unorthodox, the only plausible candidate for the creation of this received view of Academic skepticism is a work by Philo from the 90s BC.
+We can thus safely infer, in response to the first question above, that Philo advocated mitigated skepticism at some point in the 90s BCE, prior to the Roman Books of 88 BCE and after his election to the scholarchate as a Clitomachian radical skeptic in 110/9 BCE.
+That this is correct is confirmed by the criticisms of mitigated skepticism aimed at Philo by his student Antiochus before the Roman Books (see section 3.4 below), and by the fact that virtually all the generic references to Academic skepticism in later writers assume that it was a form of mitigated skepticism (see, e.g., Gellius Attic Nights 11.5.8, Photius Library 212.170a, Plutarch Stoic Contradictions ch.
+10, and Sextus Outlines of Skepticism [PH] 1.226–31).
+Since Metrodorus was regarded as unorthodox, the only plausible candidate for the creation of this received view of Academic skepticism is a work by Philo from the 90s BCE.

 The second question above is much simpler to dispose of once the first has been resolved.
 If Philo had previously been a mitigated skeptic and the Roman Books presented an epistemological innovation, his final position was not mitigated skepticism.
 But we have excellent evidence that it wasn’t a (recognizable) form of Platonism, since Antiochus and Numenius flatly rejected it, despite being avowed revivers of Platonism.
 (The only evidence in favor of the Platonist hypothesis is an explicitly unsupported fantasy in Augustine, to the effect that Platonist doctrines were secretly taught in the Academy throughout its skeptical phase [Against the Academics 3.37–43].)
 The fallibilist interpretation of the Roman Books is thus at least prima facie the most plausible candidate offered to date.
 Whether it is in fact a satisfying candidate will depend on its ability to present a coherent philosophical interpretation of the development of Philo’s epistemological views from the evidence we have.

-The following sections thus offer an interpretation of Philo’s philosophical development on the hypothesis that he held three distinct epistemological views: starting from a position of radical skepticism, he adopted mitigated skepticism before finally embracing fallibilism.
+The following sections thus offer an interpretation of Philo’s philosophical development on the hypothesis that he held three distinct epistemological views, as proposed by the Radical Skepticism → Mitigated Skepticism → Fallibilism account above.
 It is worth stressing, however, that, given the uncertainties of our evidence, the exegetical and historical arguments above cannot be regarded as conclusive.
-The case is not closed (see e.g. Glucker 2004).
+The case is not closed (see, e.g., Glucker 2004 and Tarrant 2018).

 The Stoics’ epistemology was designed to accommodate their belief that it must be possible, in principle, to achieve the sort of inerrant wisdom Socrates had desired.
-The Stoic theory depends on three innovations.
-(See e.g. Cicero Ac.
-1.40–2.)
+The Stoic theory depends on three innovations (see, e.g., Cicero Ac.
+1.40–2.).
 (1) They defined the formation of a belief as a matter of assenting to an occurrent thought or impression that something is, or is not, the case.
-(2) They isolated a certain kind of perceptual impression as ‘cognitive’ (cataleptic), because it was self-warranting, such that assenting to these impressions constituted a ‘cognition’ (catalepsis—lit. a ‘grasp’) of the state of affairs they represented.
-And (3) they took secure knowledge of the sort Socrates sought to be the state of an agent whose beliefs are constituted entirely by perceptual cognitions or the non-perceptual cognitions that derive solely from them.
-As a result, given their ethical doctrine that secure knowledge was necessary and sufficient for happiness, and since, according to (3), such knowledge could be achieved by restricting one’s assent to cognitive impressions, the Stoics identified the avoidance of opinion and error—i.e. assent to non-cognitive impressions, whether inadequately warranted (opinion) or false (error)—as the overriding principle of rationality.
+(2) They isolated a certain kind of perceptual (and perhaps also non-perceptual) impression as “cognitive” (cataleptic), because it was self-warranting, such that assenting to these impressions constituted a “cognition” (catalepsis—lit. a “grasp”) of the state of affairs they represented.
+And (3) they took secure knowledge of the sort Socrates sought to be the state of an agent whose beliefs are constituted entirely by perceptual and non-perceptual cognitions.
+As a result, given their ethical doctrine that secure knowledge was necessary and sufficient for happiness, and since, according to (3), such knowledge could be achieved by restricting one’s assent to cognitive impressions, the Stoics identified the avoidance of opinion and error—i.e., assent to non-cognitive impressions, whether inadequately warranted (opinion) or false (error)—as the overriding principle of rationality.

 - if there are no cognitive impressions (as the Academics have argued)